Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/deploying-hello-world/guide.fr-fr.md

 ---
 title: Deploying a Hello World application
 excerpt: 'Find out how to deploy a Hello World application with the OVHcloud Control Panel and the OVHcloud API'
-updated: 2025-04-30
+updated: 2025-05-06
 ---

 ## Objective

 Follow this quickstart guide to deploy a containerised *Hello World* application on your OVHcloud Managed Kubernetes Service cluster, using the OVHcloud Control Panel and the OVHcloud API.

 In this guide, we’ll walk you through deploying a Hello World application on your OVHcloud Managed Kubernetes Service.
-You can manage your cluster either via the [OVHcloud Cloud Manager](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) or the [OVHcloud API](https://api.ovh.com/).
+You can manage your cluster either via the [OVHcloud Control Panel](/links/manager) or the [OVHcloud API](/links/api).

 ## Requirements

-* You should have already created a cluster on the OVHcloud Managed Kubernetes service.
+- You should have already created a cluster on the OVHcloud Managed Kubernetes service.
-* You will also need the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/){.external} command-line tool.
-You can find the [detailed installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/){.external} for this tool on Kubernetes' official site.
+- You will also need the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/){.external} command-line tool.
+You can find the [detailed installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/){.external} for this tool on the Kubernetes official site.

 > [!warning]
 >
-> For API users, this guide assumes you are familiar with the [OVHcloud API](https://api.ovh.com/).
+> For API users, this guide assumes you are familiar with the [OVHcloud API](/links/api).
 If you have never used it, you can find the basics here: [First steps with the OVHcloud API](/pages/manage_and_operate/api/first-steps).
 >

 ## Instructions